5 Million Firms, Zero Dominance: What Market Fragmentation Means for Your GTM Strategy

 In a fragmented market, the competitive advantage isn't size.
 It's evidence.

-In a market with 5 million competitors, the question isn't "are you better?"
+In a market with thousands of credible competitors and no dominant player, the question isn't "are you better?"
 It's "can you prove it?"
+Sagentix GTM Methodology, 2026

 Stéphane Raby